utdata/icj-class/static-apps/static-01-framework.md

 ### Nunjucks

 For this lesson, we'll introduce the JavaScript template language [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) and a couple of other tools.
-We'll take the Bootstrap project that you built previously, and "extrapolate" it so you can build similar projects with more pages much faster.
+We'll take the "Pirate Cove" Bootstrap project that you built previously, and "extrapolate" it so you can build similar projects with more pages much faster.

 ## Set up development